Clastify logo

 Mass defect

-Take care when atomic masses are used, because an atom includes electrons.
-In many nuclear calculations with neutral atomic masses, electron masses cancel if the same number of electrons appears on both sides.
+Atomic masses include electrons, so be careful when using them.
+In many nuclear calculations with neutral atomic masses, the electron masses cancel if the same number of electrons appears on both sides.
 If they don’t cancel, you must account for them carefully.

 Why per nucleon matters

-A larger binding energy per nucleon tells us that each nucleon is, on average, held more tightly.
-So the useful interpretation is not “bigger nucleus means more stable”; it is “higher on the binding-energy-per-nucleon graph means more tightly bound”.
+A higher binding energy per nucleon tells us that each nucleon is, on average, held more tightly.
+So the useful idea is not “bigger nucleus means more stable”.
+It is “higher on the binding-energy-per-nucleon graph means more tightly bound”.

 Image